Is Camping Good for Anxiety? Discover Nature’s Calming Effect

 Camping is not merely a recreational activity; it can benefit your health in several ways.
 From boosting your vitamin D levels through sunlight exposure to providing a natural source of physical exercise through hiking or setting up a tent, camping offers numerous physical benefits.
 But what about its mental health benefits?

-Is Camping Really Good for Anxiety?
+Is Camping Good for Anxiety?

 Yes, camping can be beneficial for individuals dealing with anxiety.
 According to a study published in the journal Environmental Health and Preventive Medicine, spending time in nature, specifically through practices like camping, can significantly reduce levels of the stress hormone cortisol.